FredIngwersen/DTU_3-week/README.md

 <b>Client side:</b>

-The client side will be written in HTML & JavaScript.
-It will feature a sort of login screen; one will be required to make up a "Nickname", no passwords as of writing this.

-The client will also feature a place to write in text messages to the other users online, this will all end up in a livefeed.
+The client side will be a Java applet, which contains the GUI for the game as well as a chatroom for chatting with other active players.